ReneTC/laser_video/README.md

 In this article, I'll show some properties of the the atom and how the atom interacts with light.
 I'll then use that knowledge to simulate a working laser.

 ### Light and atom interaction
 The whole processes of lasing relies on a special mechanic between the atom and the light.
 So let's examine an atom.
 For simplicity lets look at an atom with only one electron.
 And two states shown by the two electron orbitals.
-Off course with a nucleus in the center.
+Of course with a nucleus in the center.

 <img src="./00_atom_reveal/atom/atom.gif"/>